 Community Logic Literacy

-Community logic-literacy clinics are appropriate for students and adults and use the Stanford University curriculum, which has proven effective for high school and college students from diverse backgrounds.
+Community logic-literacy clinics are appropriate for students and adults.
+We use the Stanford University curriculum which has proven effective for high school and college students from diverse backgrounds.
 We partner with libraries, community centers, and other organizations to host clinics.
-Contact us to help start a clinic in your community.
+Contact us to help host a clinic in your community.